Slippery rail: Lasers

 Since 2018, LIRR has used laser technology provided by Laser Precision Solutions, to tackle the autumn slip slide issue, using two 25 mph LaserTrains.

 Sanders

 Locomotives and multiple units are fitted with sanders which apply a fine layer of dry sand on the railhead.
 This assists adhesion during braking and acceleration.

 Novel methods

 There are a range of novel methods being trialed for cleaning contamination from the railhead.
-One method uses solid CO_{2} ("dry ice") which is fired at the track through a nozzle, removing commination through surface cooling, kinetic energy and sublimation.
+One method uses solid CO_{2} ("dry ice") which is fired at the track through a nozzle, removing contamination through surface cooling, kinetic energy and sublimation.
 Other methods have been trialed include microwave plasma and ultrasound.

 Wheel slide protection

 Wheel slide protection (WSP) equipment is fitted to passenger trains to manage the behaviour of wheel sets in low adhesion conditions.
 When the train is braking, it behaves like the ABS system in cars by releasing the brake on any axle if it detects that it is locking up.
 WSP can also control the traction system to prevent wheel spin when applying power.